 You will have two or more banks of batteries in series/parallel battery configurations.
 Each bank of batteries will combine batteries configured in series to the desired voltage.
 The banks will then be connected together in parallel to increase the total system capacity as illustrated in the figure below.

 This connection will result in 24V, 40Ah capacity.
-Combined connection is like you are combining two identical battery banks together.
+A combined connection is like you are combining two identical battery banks together.

 Which Battery Connection Method Shall I Choose?

 You can also use these connections for recharging the batteries through solar panels.
-Always remember to be safe, and keep track of your battery connections.
+While constructing a battery bank, always ensure your safety, and keep track of your battery connections.
 If it helps, make a diagram of your battery banks before attempting to construct them.